 Since 1978, the average price of college tuition has increased 1,100 percent.
 No folks, that’s not a typo … a 1,100 percent increase, even when adjusting for inflation.
 But don’t take my word for it; that statistic comes directly from William (Bill) Bennett, former Secretary of Education under Ronald Reagan.

-There was a time (not that long ago) when students could pay their way through school by working part-time jobs and graduating completely debt-free.
+There was a time (not that long ago) when students could pay their way through school by working part-time construction jobs and graduating completely debt-free.
 Yes, they had to live very frugal lives in order to do it, but do it they did.
 What happened to those days?

 Due to the outrageously high costs of earning college degrees that we see today, many are now questioning whether going to college is even worth it, like Bill Bennett, who coauthored the new book “Is College Worth It?”
 In Bennett’s book he states that about half of all new college graduates end up either unemployed or underemployed with tens of thousands of dollars in student loan debt.
 You know when a former Secretary of Education questions the value of a college degree that things are bad.